Guy Court

 Guy Court is an American comedy court show television series and the third spin-off to Guy Code.
-The series premiered on November 6, 2013, and airs on MTV2.
+The series premiered on November 6, 2013, and aired on MTV2.
 Guy Court handles a variety of cases where the "guy code" was violated.
 Donnell Rawlings serves as the "judge" with Melanie Iglesias as the "bailiff".
 Various cast members from Guy Code serve as lawyers.